ccwoolf/ccwoolf.github.io/content/posts/cube-nuroad-race-fe.md

 toc: true
 ---

-The Cube Nuroad Race FE is provides amazing value for money and being one of the better equipped bikes at the £1,250 price point.
+The Cube Nuroad Race FE provides amazing value for money and is one of the better equipped bikes at the £1,250 price point.
 However, to be that agressively priced, and be _fully equipped_ (hence FE in the name) with a rack, mudguards, dynamo, and front and rear lights, some corners had to be cut and some compromises made.

 This list isn't meant to be a review (though I do love my one) but rather a collection of information I've come to learn about it over a year's worth of riding, indoors and out, on tarmac and gravel.